L400-RTI/Training-material/modules/09 - Rules (Activator).md

   - Power Automate Flows (for business process integration)
   - Teams Notifications (using template-based messaging)

-- Payloads are parameterized automatically using event properties (e.g., filename, device status)
+- Payloads are parameterized automatically using event propeReal-Time Intelligencees (e.g., filename, device status)

 Actions are **non-blocking**, and Activator does not wait for downstream execution to complete—enabling scalable asynchronous flows.